nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/driver_examples/pngdec/example_board_readme.md

 Prepare the Demo
 ===============
-The demo use SSD1963 panel by default, to use MIPI RK055AHD091 panel, change the macro DEMO_PANEL to DEMO_PANEL_RK055AHD091 in display_support.h.
+The demo use SSD1963 panel by default, to use other panel, change the macro DEMO_PANEL in mcux_config.h.
+Which number represents which panel can be found in display_support.h.
-To use MIPI RK055MHD091 panel, change the macro DEMO_PANEL to DEMO_PANEL_RK055MHD091 in display_support.h.
-To use RaspberryPi, change the macro DEMO_PANEL to DEMO_PANEL_RASPI_7INCH in display_support.h.

 1. Connect a micro USB cable between the PC host and the CMSIS DAP USB port (J54) on the board
 2. Open a serial terminal with the following settings: